foglamp/foglamp-filter-rate/README.rst

   - An expression to set the trigger for full rate data

+  - The mechanism to stop full rate forwarding, this may be another expression or a time window

   - An expression to clear the trigger for full rate data, if left blank this will simply be the trigger filter evaluating to false

+  - The time window, in milliseconds to forward data at the full rate

   - An optional pre-trigger time expressed in milliseconds